 Complications of gapped front teeth

-Complications of gapped front teeth can include:
+Complications or side effects of gapped front teeth can include:

 - Removable appliance – such as a plate.
+This helps to move the teeth closer together.

 Where to get help